pdorrell/zero-comments/README.md

 The approach of writing code without comments *and* satisying the requirement to comment classes and methods can be combined by applying a three-step process:

-1. Write self-descriptive code with no comments.
+1. Write self-descriptive code with zero comments.
 2. Add README's with background information and code notes.
 3. Then, add class and method comments to the code.